 The Start-Up phase commences the moment you take the plunge and start your business.
 This may include setting up the entity to operate your business, signing a lease for your premises or borrowing money to invest in your business.
+It is important to seek relevant business startup advice to ensure you are adequately prepared to develop you business.
 If you have not successfully completed the Conception phase of the Business Legal Lifecycle, the Start-Up phase will be the scariest phase as you are not in control of all aspects of your business.
 Problems and pitfalls will pursue you on a daily basis and prevent you from getting to the next phase (Initial Clients).

 Generally, a business in the Start-Up phase will be opportunity-driven and action orientated as the business owner will react strongly to different ideas and pressures and try to be all things to all people at all times.
 You need to accept that, as a business owner, you will be constantly stressed during this phase.
 This is completely natural as you take your first steps into the business world without the ‘safety net’ of paid employment.
-If you follow the Business Legal Lifecycle then you can start up your business correctly which will save you a lot of money.
+If you follow the Business Legal Lifecycle, you can use the business startup advice from this and start up your business correctly which will save you a lot of money.
 After successfully navigating your way through the Conception phase, there are a number of matters you need to consider as the Start-Up phase has the most variables and options of all of the phases of the Business Legal Lifecycle.

 A structure is a separate legal entity to operate your business.
 It can be seen as the vehicle or entity that you are using to purchase or establish the new business, product or service.
 A structure may also refer to multiple vehicles or entities; for instance, a builder may set up one entity to run their construction company, another to own the assets of the business, another to own the real property assets that are being constructed, and one to operate a different business associated to the other vehicles or entities in the one structure.